Committed to Truth, Compelled to Justice

 In honor of 25 years as an organization, the Justice & Rights Commission – Prehistory, Formation and 25 Years of Service booklet, was produced.
 It celebrates events and accomplishments of JRC placing them in the context of history with a corresponding timeline.
 The booklet can be downloaded through the above link.

 Through the years, the sisters have founded and sponsored dozens of ministries, filling a variety of needs in Wisconsin and beyond.
 Many of the ministries were designed to become self-sufficient and passed on to be ministered by the lay community.
 Others ended as needs changed or objectives were achieved.

-Today, the Racine Dominicans (with a corporate title of Sisters of St. Dominic) is a 501(c)(3) organization with six sponsored ministries that are 501(c)(3) corporations.
+Today, the Racine Dominicans (with a corporate title of Sisters of St. Dominic) is a 501(c)(3) organization with five sponsored ministries that are 501(c)(3) corporations.
 The sponsored ministries are blessed with the assistance of thousands of professionals, volunteers, and donors (individual and corporate), religious and lay people whose missions align with the Racine Dominicans.
 Currently, the sponsored ministries are: